Sumo Logic ahead of the packRead article

-The search and discovery process associated with Indicators of Compromise (IoC) is a major component of the responsibilities of InfoSec and computer security professionals in IT organizations.
-Indicators of Compromise are unique data artifacts or signatures that correlate strongly with the existence of a security threat or a network intrusion that should be addressed.
+The search and discovery process associated with IoC is a major component of the responsibilities of InfoSec and computer security professionals in IT organizations.
+IoCs are unique data artifacts or signatures that correlate strongly with the existence of a security threat or a network intrusion that should be addressed.

 IT organizations learn to identify IoC through a process known as enterprise threat intelligence.
 Threat intelligence refers to evidence-based knowledge that can be used to prevent cyber attacks.
 Threat intelligence can include context-dependent threat indicators, mechanisms of attack or attack vectors, indicators of compromise and other information.

-Indicators of compromise appear in the context of computer generated event logs.
-Each application or operating system has its own log file which records transactions between the system and its users.
+Indicators of compromise appear in the context of computer-generated event logs.
+Each application or operating system has its log file which records transactions between the system and its users.
 When a cyber attack is attempted against a server or application, a log is generated that can later be used as an indicator that the attack occurred.
-Such log entries are known as Indicators of Compromise.
+Such log entries are known as IoC.

-IT organizations can use Security Information and Event Management (SIEM) software tools to aggregate log files from across the network into a single database and search that database for known Indicators of Compromise.
-With up-to-date threat intelligence, IT organizations can heavily automate the process of searching for IoC, leaving security analysts free to focus on innovation, as well as disaster recovery and incident response preparation and strategy.
+IT organizations can use Security Information and Event Management (SIEM) software tools to aggregate log files from across the network into a single database and search that database for known IoCs.
+With up-to-date threat intelligence, IT organizations can heavily automate the process of searching for IoCs, leaving security analysts free to focus on innovation, as well as disaster recovery and incident response preparation and strategy.

-Unusual Outbound Network Traffic - Keeping intruders out of your network is becoming increasingly difficult, but some experts say that it may be easier to monitor outgoing traffic for potential Indicators of Compromise.
+Keeping intruders out of your network is becoming increasingly difficult, but some experts say that it may be easier to monitor outgoing traffic for potential IoC.
 Unusual outbound network traffic may be detected when an intruder is attempting to extract data from your network, or when a compromised system is relaying information to a command-and-control server.

-Unexpected Geographical Anomalies - If your entire business operation is based in San Francisco, California, you should be very surprised to see a user connecting to your network from somewhere else, especially from another country that may have a bad reputation for international cyber crime.
+If your entire business operation is based in San Francisco, California, you should be very surprised to see a user connecting to your network from somewhere else, especially from another country that may have a bad reputation for international cybercrime.
 Monitoring IP addresses on the network and where they originate is an easy way to detect cyber attacks before they can do real damage.

-Unexplained Activities by Privileged User Accounts - In sophisticated cyber attacks, such as an advanced persistent threat, a common methodology is to compromise a low-privilege user account before attempting to either escalate its privileges and authorization or expose an attack vector to an account with even more permissions.
+In sophisticated cyberattacks, such as an advanced persistent threat, a common methodology is to compromise a low-privilege user account before attempting to either escalate its privileges and authorization or expose an attack vector to an account with even more permissions.
 When security operatives notice suspicious behavior coming from privileged user accounts, that could be evidence of either an internal or external attack on the organization's systems and data.

-Indicators of Distributed Denial of Service (DDoS) Attacks - A DDoS attack happens when a malicious actor tries to shut down a service by flooding it with traffic and requests from a network of controlled machines, often called a botnet.
-Signs and symptoms can include slow network traffic, poor performance, excessive processor usage and often failure of the service.
+A DDoS attack happens when a malicious actor tries to shut down a service by flooding it with traffic and requests from a network of controlled machines, often called a botnet.
+Signs and symptoms can include slow network traffic, poor performance, excessive processor usage and often a failure of the service.
 Unmitigated DDoS attacks can overwhelm the capacity of a network to exchange traffic and can even overload the SIEM tools that are used to detect them.

-Sumo Logic maintains a current copy of CrowdStrike's threat database, updated on a daily basis to ensure that IT organizations have ongoing access to the latest threat intelligence from the most reliable sources.
-With a focus on quality over quantity, CrowdStrike's Intel Team assesses security threats and incidents, identifies and correlates Indicators of Compromise, and makes that data available to help IT organizations guard their assets against data theft.
+Sumo Logic maintains a current copy of CrowdStrike's threat database, updated daily to ensure that IT organizations have ongoing access to the latest threat intelligence from the most reliable sources.
+With a focus on quality over quantity, CrowdStrike's Intel Team assesses security threats and incidents, identifies and correlates IoC, and makes that data available to help IT organizations guard their assets against data theft.